yuriok/QGrain/docs/tutorials/install.md

 1. Install Python

-    For Linux and Mac OS X users, you may have the built-in Python interpreter.
+    For Linux and Mac OS X users, you may have the built-in Python3 interpreter.
 You can run the command `python` or `python3` in your terminal to check if Python is existing.

+    Note: Using `python` or `python3` depends on the alias or the filename of your Python3 interpreter.

-    If you do not have the Python installed, you can visit the [official website of Python](https://www.python.org/downloads/) to download and install the Python interpreter.
+    If you do not have Python3 installed, you can visit the [official website of Python](https://www.python.org/downloads/) to download and install the Python interpreter.

 2. Download the codes of QGrain